Harshjeett/Artificial_Intelligence_Pathway/README.md

 ### Coding Basics

-Master the fundamentals of programming languages commonly used in AI and machine learning:

 - **Python**: A versatile and widely-used language with extensive libraries for AI development.
 - **C**: A low-level language often used for performance-critical applications.
 - **C++**: A powerful language with strong support for object-oriented programming and performance optimization.
 ## Toolkits

-This section includes essential AI libraries and tools that you can use in your projects:

 - [**Numpy**](https://numpy.org/): A powerful library for numerical computations and matrix operations.